Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Theoretical Background

 Note the latter sum is nearly identical to sums that already need to be computed for $\eta_{O,H,A}^{0}$ in the standard multi-species formalism \citep{wardle.ng:1999.nonideal.coefficients} so entails no additional computational expense.
-In the weakly-ionized limit with any modest neutral coupling, this will tend to $v_{T} \rightarrow v_{T,n}$, while in the strongly ionized limit, this will tend to the thermal ion speed, as desired.
+This captures the intuitive behavior in the limits of interest (and, as we show in \S~\ref{sec:extra.multi}, the numerical behavior in more exact computations): in the weakly-ionized limit with any modest neutral coupling, this will tend to $v_{T} \rightarrow v_{T,n}$, while in the strongly ionized limit, this will tend to the thermal ion speed, as desired.

 As noted above, another critical wavespeed of interest is the effective \Alf\ speed $v_{A}^{\rm eff}$ (with various instabilities excited for $v_{\rm drift} > v_{A}^{\rm eff}; \S~\ref{sec:superthermal:instabilities})$, so we should more generally take